kylesomers/aws-lambda-zombie-workshop/NEW/README.md

 We recommend you use the latest version of Chrome or Firefox when testing the web application UI.

-## Get Started - Launch the workshop!
+## Get Started

 To begin this workshop, **click one of the 'Launch Stack' buttons below for the region you'd like to use**.
 This is the AWS region where you will launch resources for the duration of this workshop.
-This will open the CloudFormation template in the AWS Management Console for the region you select.
+Once you have created a stack in a region, you should complete the labs in that same region.

 Region | Launch Template
 ------------ | -------------